jakewvincent/mkdnflow.nvim/README.md

 ### ❗ Caveats/warnings

 * The plugin effectively won't start if the first-opened file is not one of the default or named extensions (see [Configuration](#%EF%B8%8F-configuration)).
+* On macOS and Windows, the plugin should successfully load, but the use of certain functions will result in a message in the command line: `Function unavailable for <your OS>`.
+The functionality currently unavailable for macOS and Windows includes:
+    * Opening local files and URLs outside of Neovim
+    * Following links within Neovim while `create_dirs` is enabled.
+If you are on macOS or Windows, you should set `create_dirs` to `false` and make sure that all directories you specify as part of a link already exist.

 ## ⚙️ Configuration